 Svalbard

-Svalbard is all about polar bears, coal mines, photography, icebergs, international research stations, geopolitical hotspot, Norwegian sovereignty…
+Svalbard is all about polar bears, coal mines, photography, icebergs, international research stations, geopolitical hotspot, Norwegian sovereignty — and sailing…

-Svalbard is all about polar bears, coal mines, photography, icebergs, international research stations, expeditions, geopolitical hotspot, tourist bucket list, Norwegian sovereignty, a Russian settlement, a seed vault to save humanity sometime in the future, walruses, culinary experiences, museums, rifles and beer.
+Svalbard is all about polar bears, coal mines, photography, icebergs, international research stations, expeditions, geopolitical hotspot, tourist bucket list, Norwegian sovereignty, a Russian settlement, a seed vault to save humanity sometime in the future, walruses, culinary experiences, museums, skiing, rifles and beer.
 Get the picture?
 Probably not.

 Off the Charts